wscott1541/GarminStravaSim/README.md

 ## plots.py

 Script to plot graphs based on Activities.csv and functions.py.
-Current graphs are:
+Current graphs are variants on the following, with Running, Cycling, Hiking, Walking, Cardio and All.
+Adapt as you see fit.

-• Current month and previous, run distance and run duration
+• Current week and previous, distances

-• All previous months, run distance and run duration
+• Current month and previous, distance and duration

-• All time cumulative run distances
+• All previous months, distance and duration

-• Current week and previous, run distance
+• All time cumulative distances by month